DJj123dj/DJj123dj/README.md

 # Hello, I'm DJj123dj
 ## Who am I?
 My first name is Jasper.
 I'm almost 14 years old and I live in Belgium.
-I'm usually happy and I love Basketball.
+I'm usually happy and I love programming!

 ## My experience
 I once started writing simple scripts in the language "applescript" when I was 9 years old.
 Then I liked programming so much that I chose multiple languages.
 I've started programming Swift, but I'm not quite done with it yet.